weiranc/react-ecommerce/README.md

 ## UI Design

 The web-based interface was designed using Figma.

 ![UI](https://user-images.githubusercontent.com/91348196/159056986-29984f5c-3b94-47e5-870f-4b8fe3eb6392.png)

 ## Realtime Database

-All the product and cart data were stored in realtime with the Firebase Realtime Database.
-Data is stored as JSON and synchronized in realtime to every connected client.
+All the product and cart data are stored in realtime with the Firebase Realtime Database.
+Data is stored as JSON and synchronized to every connected client.
 All clients share one Realtime Database instance and automatically receive updates with the newest data.

 ## Online Payment